ColinDuquesnoy/MellowPlayer/docs/users/faq.rst

 Known issues
 ------------

-- Mixcloud fails to load due to an ERR_SSL_PROTOCOL_ERROR on GNU/Linux with nss 3.21.
-This is a well known issue for chromium < 47.
-QtWebEngine needs to be `patched`_
+- Some services fail to load due to an ERR_SSL_PROTOCOL_ERROR on GNU/Linux with nss>=3.21.
+This is a known issue for chromium < 47.
+QtWebEngine needs to be `patched`_ or you need to downgrad nss to 3.20...
 - Media Player Keys support on OSX and Windows might not work.